 Be the leader of the PAC!
 Join SIRPAC's fundraising contest.

-SIRPAC kicking off its annual fundraising contest, which will run from July 5 through Dec.
+SIRPAC has kicked off its annual fundraising contest, which will run from July 5 through Dec.
 15, 2018.

 This year’s contest will be broken up into two categories: state vs. state and program vs. program.
-The state and program that collect the highest number of contributors wins!
+The state and program that collect the highest number of contributors as well as the state and institution with the most funds wins!

 Last year, SIRPAC eclipsed its contribution record by collecting more than $80,000 from the SIR membership.
 Your contributions over the years helped us achieve legislative wins such as preventing cuts of up to 41 percent to IR services through the physician fee for service system; reducing the payment reduction through the MPPR; and introducing legislation which would increase GME funding for new IR residencies.
 None of this would have been possible without SIRPAC support.

 As of today, roughly 6 percent of SIR members contribute to the PAC.
 The national average for national medical specialty PACs is 10 percent.
 Imagine what we could do if we were to double the amount of SIR members who contribute to the PAC.